adebayo0608/A-Fuzzy-Logic-System-for-Assisted-Reactive-Maze-Navigation-of-The-EPUCK-2/README.md

 ## OA_Control 🎛️

-**OA_Control** is a Python library specifically designed for obstacle avoidance in the ePuck 2 robotic platform.
-It provides a comprehensive set of functions to enable obstacle avoidance in the ePuck 2.
+**OA_Control** is a Python library designed for obstacle avoidance in the ePuck 2 robotic platform.
+It provides a comprehensive set of functions to enable obstacle avoidance in the E-Puck 2.

 ## OA_Execution 🚀

-**OA_Execution** is the main script responsible for executing the obstacle avoidance program on the ePuck 2 platform.
-It facilitates the interaction between the robot's sensors, the OA_Control library, and the ePuck 2 robotic system.
+**OA_Execution** is the main script executing the obstacle avoidance program on the ePuck 2 platform.
+It facilitates the interaction between the robot's sensors, the OA_Control library, and the E-Puck 2 robotic system.

 ## Features ✨

-- Provides functions for obstacle detection using sensor data from the ePuck 2.
+- Provides functions for obstacle detection using sensor data from the E-Puck 2.
-- Implements algorithms for path planning and navigation around obstacles, optimized for the ePuck 2 platform.
+- Implements algorithms for path planning and navigation around obstacles optimized for the E-Puck 2 platform.
 - Offers customizable parameters to adjust the maximum linear and angular velocity.

 ## Requirements 📋

-### Libraries:
+### Libraries 📚 :
 - serial
 - time
 - struct